Broadway Bridge implosions fails; engineers looking for answers

 from the Main Street bridge.

+The latest explanation is that everything worked, but "the bridge is falling into itself."

+Stuff happens, of course.
+But the failure of the effort before a statewide TV and Internet audience is an embarrassment for a department currently assuring the public of its certainty of the wisdom of its highly criticized plan for widening Interstate 30 through Little Rock to 10 lanes.
+That $600 million-plus project is to include replacement of another Arkansas River bridge.

 Brian Chilson will have something later.
 Below is a photo taken from the Marriott last night.
 It shows the old Broadway Bridge (visible at lower left in this photo taken from the Marriott last night).
-It's also a good vantage point for work on the replacement span underway along the North Little rock riverbank.
+It's also a good vantage point for work on the replacement span underway along the North Little Rock riverbank.

 click to enlarge